Course Syllabus

 In order to ensure that all students are treated equally, and that no student is allowed to profit from taking extra time to complete an exam, paper or assignment, or from lifting anonymity, specific penalties will be imposed depending on the circumstances:

-• Deliberate or careless self-identification on an anonymously-graded exam: 5%
+• Deliberate or careless self-identification on an anonymously-graded exam: 5% of exam grade

-Academic Advising and Student Supports #
+Student Advising and Supports #

 Accessibility and Accommodations #